JarbasAl/LILACS/lilacs/blog/2-LILACS-reasoning.md

-# LILACS - nervous system
+# LILACS - Reasoning

-Where do the internal signals flow? in a messagebus!

-different parts of LILACS talk to each other via websocker

-# message list

-TODO
+How can we process data in our knowledge base?

-# Crawlers
+# Crawlers - navigating Short Term memory

-With so much data available, we need to have some strategies to maintain it and access the relevant one
+With so much data available, we need to have some strategies to maintain it and access the relevant connections only

-Lets have a bunch of crawlers each with some strategy to perform a certain action

-- url finder -> search dbpedia, extract and create "link" concepts/connections
-- fact finder -> search wikipedia, extracts semi structured facts from text, create "fact" concepts/connections
-- label finder -> search dbpedia, extract and create "label" concepts/connections
-- maintenace -> removes malformed connections, references to self, and removes some invalid connections (you can not be labeled "drug" and "person" at same time)
-- connection finder -> search conceptnet/wordnet/dictionary

 # making a crawler

 to make a crawler override the base class, main methods that you need to implement are choose_next_node and execute_action